docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 All users of the same workspace can communicate in real-time with our built-in communication module.
 This module offers the ability to engage an instant messaging conversation or a video conference on the fly.
 Hence, users can easily exchange parts and documents and thus speed up the process of product development.

-The co-workers menu lists the current connected users (green).
+The co-workers menu lists the current connected users (green) and others.
 A click on the camera icon will start a video conversation.

-{% image /assets/images/documentation/en/coworkers.png "co-workers menu"%}
+{% image /assets/images/documentation/en/coworkers.png "Co-workers menu"%}

-{% image /assets/images/documentation/en/videochat.png "video chat invitation"%}
+{% image /assets/images/documentation/en/videochat.png "Video chat invitation"%}

 In addition to the co-workers menu, whenever a user name appears in blue inside the application, a simple click brings up a contextual menu.
 A conversation started this way carries out the context to the recipient user so he is informed of what is probably the subject of the communication (document, part).

-{% image /assets/images/documentation/en/conversation.png "Co-worker contextual conversation menu"%}
+{% image /assets/images/documentation/dev/en/conversation.png "Co-worker contextual conversation menu"%}

 #Access right controls